Estimation and Inference for Synthetic Control Methods with Spillover Effects: Further Discussion

 \pgfmathdeclarefunction{gauss}{2}{ \pgfmathparse{1/(#2*sqrt(2*pi))*exp(-((x-#1)^2)/(2*#2^2))} }

-When we allow for existence of non-zero spillover effects, the existing testing procedures will have poor performance.
-Here we intuitively explain what happens to placebo test as in \cite{Abadie2003} and Andrews' test as in \cite{Andrews2003} in the presence of spillover effects.
+In this section, we compare the proposed inference method with the existing one.
+When we allow for the existence of non-zero spillover effects, the existing testing procedures will have poor performance.
+Here we intuitively explain what happens to the placebo test as in \cite{Abadie2010} and Andrews' test as in \cite{Andrews2003} in the presence of spillover effects.

 Suppose we want to test for the treatment effect being zero and are not aware of the spillover effects.
 Placebo test and Andrews' test are similar in the sense that they use data to form the null distribution of $u_{1,T+1}$ in order to perform hypothesis testing.
 The difference is that the placebo test exploits variations of $\{\widehat{u}_{i,T+1}\}_{i=1}^N$, while Andrews' test uses variations of $\{\widehat{u}_{1,t} \}_{t=1}^{T+1}$.